The Nebraska Aviation Trades Association (NATA) is a non-profit state trade association which represents the aerial application industry in Nebraska.

 NATA is an organization founded for the purpose of serving the interests of aviation related businesses in Nebraska.
 Representing almost 200 agricultural aviation operators, NATA also serves members from allied industries supplying ag aircraft owners and operators.
 Read more about us.

-If you are interested in having your planes tested, please let me konw.
+If you are interested in having your planes tested, please let me know.
 You can either call me at 308-830-3086 or visit my website at agrisprayconsulting.com to request a patttern test.
 BASF’s sponsorship of Operation S.A.F.E. here in Nebraska provides operators and pilots a great opportunity to make sure their applications are efficient and uniform.
 I would like to again thank BASF for their support of the program, and thank GarrCo Products for donating the dye.
-I hope to see a number of you this summer, and please have a SAFE spray season!

 Check out our latest Nebraska Operation S.A.F.E. updates each issue of The NATA Voice